mattrussell2/gradescope-autograder/README.md

 rm -rf gradescope-autograding
 ```
 Great!
 Now, you will need an Access Token so your autograder can pull from the repo.
 To create one, go to `gitlab` in your browser, and navigate to the course repository you just created.
 Next, hover over the settings cog on the lower left, and select `Access Tokens`.
 Create one - this will be used by the Gradescope autograder to pull the most recent version of the autograding files for an assignment.
 We suggest only providing `read repository` access to the token.
 Feel free to select whatever you'd like for the name, expiration date, and role.
 Once the token is created, copy the key.
-Now, return to your repo, and open the `config.ini` file - `REPO_ROOT/setup/config.ini` and update the `REPO_REMOTE_PATH` variable as follows:
+Now, return to your repo, and open the `autograder_config.ini` file - `REPO_ROOT/etc/autograder_config.ini` and update the `REPO_REMOTE_PATH` variable as follows:

 ```
 https://REPOSITORY-NAME:ACCESS-TOKEN@gitlab.cs.tufts.edu/path/to/repository.git